Table of Contents

 According to a recent study published in the Journal of the American Medical Association, there is a high degree of variability in dose among edibles found at dispensaries in California and Washington.
 In fact, of the 75 edibles tested (from a total of 47 brands), only 17 percent contained the advertised levels of cannabinoids.
 Shockingly, 60 percent contained less than reported and, scarier still, 23 percent contained more than indicated.

 Other research, conducted by newspapers in Colorado and Oregon, had very similar findings.
 Precise dosing, especially with edibles, is sporadic and inconsistent.
 Not only is this frustrating for the consumer, but it can, and it has led to hospitalization if people are not able to handle higher doses of THC.
-Which is why an increasing number of companies, like ebbu and Syqe, are stepping up to the plate to solve this dilemma.
+This is why an increasing number of companies, like ebbu and Syqe, are stepping up to the plate to solve this dilemma.

-Where Precision Dosage Technology Comes into Play
+Where Precision Cannabis Dosage Technology Comes into Play

 As the market opens up to legalization, consumers and medical practitioners alike seek to refine dosage.
 For the medicinal market to achieve legitimacy in the eyes of naysayers, a critical step is to have each product precisely and accurately labeled regarding content and dosage guidelines.
 No matter the product, the consumer will know exactly how much is needed for their desired experience.